-The 2024 budget was developed to provide desired products and services while maintaining financially responsible practices.
-The last two years the Authority has seen a decline in single family loan production, partly due to rising interest rates as well as declining affordable inventory in the metro areas of Colorado.
+The 2025 budget was developed to provide desired products and services while maintaining financially responsible practices.
+In recent years, the Authority has seen a decline in single family loan production, partly due to rising interest rates as well as declining affordable inventory in the metro areas of Colorado.

-During 2024, the Authority's loan and investment portfolios are projected to increase in size due to continued efforts to add loans and investment securities to the balance sheet.
-Contributing to this increase is the anticipated addition of over \$1.1 billion in new loans and investment securities as a result of single family and multifamily lending operations, related debt is also projected to increase in 2024.
+During 2025, the Authority's loan and investment portfolios are projected to increase in size due to continued efforts to add loans and investment securities to the balance sheet.
+Contributing to this increase is the anticipated addition of over \$1.4 billion in new loans and investment securities as a result of single family and multifamily lending operations, related debt is also projected to increase in 2025.
 As a result, overall net interest revenue is expected to increase.